chooenming/hydra/README.md

-For grouping config files (in a directory), refer to the code main8.py and configs directory To select default config: insert values to ./configs/config.yaml Need to use keyword `override` if want to override the configs in config.yaml
+For grouping config files (in a directory), refer to the code main8.py and configs directory To select default config: insert values to ./configs/config.yaml Need to use keyword `override` if want to override the configs in config.yaml If `_self_` in config.yaml is put before experiment, the config in the sub config files would overwrite the config in the config.yaml later
+If `_self_` in config.yaml is put after experiment, then config in the config.yaml will overwrite the config in sub config files
+Merge config files by adding the config-to-merge.yaml into the defaults

+main9.py shows the way of using CLi to sweep over all combinations of the experiments (permutation of all experiments)

+Hydra automatically creates output and working directory to store the log main10.py shows some specific features to working with output and working directory of Hydra, as well as logging information main11.py shows how to log information